wfernandes/app-metrics-plugin/README.md

 This is a CF CLI plugin.
 See [here][cf-cli] for more details.

+This plugin hits your app's metrics endpoint *across all your app instances* and displays human readable output.

 ## Purpose
 Instrumenting applications with various metrics to provide insight into its operation is an important practice for modern day developers.
 I shouldn't have to explain this further.